juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essense-of-Object-Orientation.markdown

 		- Responses (coffee) are made, in the opposite direction to requests.
 	- People (objects) are granted with roles to collaborate.
 Roles implicitly involves responsibilities.
 		- Roles do not depend on realization of each objects, hence substitutable.
 (Customer doesn’t care who gets the coffee.)
 		- How to take responsibility is autonomously selected.
-Same request, different choice of response: polymorphism.
-(Barista brews coffee on his/her own terms.
-State-dependent behavior difference, or overidden behavior.)
+Same request, different choice of response.
+(Barista brews coffee on his/her own terms.)
+State-dependent behavior difference, or overidden behavior (polymorphism).
 		- One object can have multiple roles.
 (Cashier could also brew coffee.
 May have multiple roles depending on collaborative situations.)
 - Object should be...
 	- Open: Friendly enough to cooperate.
 It shouldn’t be a god object.